sahinalhas/R1R/replit.md

 This is a Flask-based web application for tracking and managing student progress for the YKS (Higher Education Institutions Examination) in Turkey.
 The system serves as a comprehensive tool for guidance counselors to track academic progress, create study schedules, analyze performance data, and generate reports.

 ## Recent Changes (September 30, 2025)
-- Imported project from GitHub
+- Successfully imported project from GitHub
-- Set up Python 3.11 environment with uv package manager
+- Verified Python 3.11 environment with uv package manager
-- Installed all dependencies including Flask, SQLAlchemy, Gunicorn, WeasyPrint, and ML libraries
+- All dependencies working: Flask 3.1, SQLAlchemy 2.0, Gunicorn 23.0, WeasyPrint 65.0, ML libraries
-- Configured workflow to run on port 5000 with Gunicorn
+- Configured "Flask App" workflow running on port 5000 with webview output
-- Configured deployment settings for autoscale deployment
+- Deployment configured for autoscale target with Gunicorn
-- Application is fully functional and running
+- Application fully functional with existing SQLite database
+- Verified student management, homepage, and all features working
+- FullCalendar errors are handled gracefully by existing error handling script

 ## Project Structure
 - **app/**: Main application package with blueprints for different modules